Niger

 Setting up

-From 30 September 2019 to 03 October 2019, PARM conducted a mission in Niamey, Niger that aim to present to the national party, as well as to the Technical and Financial Partners of Niger the objectives of phase 2 (called PARM Horizon2, 2019-2025), and to bring out the concrete orientations for the joint identification and implementation of actions to be undertaken in this new phase.
-The mission resulted inthe Government of Niger confirming its interest to engage with PARM in the second phase.
+The Government of Niger reaffirmed its commitment to work with PARM on ARM in Horizon 2.
+In that context, from 30 September 2019 to 03 October 2019, PARM conducted a mission in Niamey, Niger that aimed to present to the national party, as well as to the Technical and Financial Partners (TFPs) of Niger the objectives of the phase 2 of PARM (called PARM Horizon 2, 2019-2025), and to bring out the concrete orientations for the joint identification and implementation of actions to be undertaken in this new phase.
+The mission resulted in the Government of Niger confirming its interest to engage with PARM in the second phase.

 Risk Assessment